spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/webhook-disable.md

 provides an example that shows how you might customize the image pull behavior of your Edge cluster.
 The example shows how you can configure a PXK-E Edge cluster to pull from multiple authenticated registries.

-The example shown in this section uses containerd's registry configuration to redirect image pulls.
-It uses PXK-E

 6. Log in to [Palette](https://console.spectrocloud.com).

 7. From the left **Main Menu**, click **Profiles**.
 Click on the profile you use to deploy your Edge cluster.